heinrichkortsch/dti_workshop_2025/docs/acknowledgement.md

 Most of the changes and original texts for the DTI Summer School Workshop were created by [Adriaan Bernstein](https://bernstein.design) and are available on the website for last year's DTI 2024 workshop (https://adriaanb.github.io/dti_workshop/).

-For the Summer School 2025, some sections (especially Part 2 and Part 3) have been carefully expanded, adapted, and complemented by Heinrich Kortsch to address the current course context and additional topics.
-All updates were made with great respect for the original concept and intent, ensuring continuity and clarity for new participants.
+For the Summer School 2025, some sections have been complemented by Heinrich Kortsch to address the current course context and additional topics:

+- Part 2: tbd
+- Part 3: The "Tiny Sorter" module is based on the original [Google Tiny Sorter project](https://experiments.withgoogle.com/tiny-sorter), reworked for the Pi Pico and documented for the DTI 2025 microcontroller workshop by Heinrich Kortsch.